Moral Foundations Theory: An Approach to Cultural Variation

 ‘the human mind is organized in advance of experience so that it is prepared to learn values, norms, and behaviors related to a diverse set of recurrent adaptive social problems’ (Graham et al., 2013, p.
 63).

-Second, moral psychology is affected by cultural learning (‘The first draft of the moral mind gets edited during development within a culture.’)
+‘The first draft of the moral mind gets edited during development within a culture.’

 ‘moral evaluations generally occur rapidly and automatically, products of relatively effortless, associative, heuristic processing that psychologists now refer to as System 1 thinking’ (Graham et al., 2013, p.
 66)